rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 ### https configuration

-To configure an HTTPS service, you need to add a server block, or modify an existing server block.
+To configure an HTTPS service, you must add a server block or modify an existing one.
 A server block can listen on both port 443 and port 80.

 You can add this block, for example, to the new `/etc/nginx/conf.d/default_https.conf` file: